Exciting news!

 We celebrate the accomplishment of Yoland Wadsworth and her work in Building in research and evaluation: Human inquiry for living systems today.
 [Vancouver April 2012]

-More about What other people are saying about it below
+More about What other reviewers and readers are saying about it below

 About this website

-This is a website for the book about a living systems inquiry epistemology by Yoland Wadsworth.
+This is a website for the book about a living systems inquiry meta-epistemology by Yoland Wadsworth.

-Published in Australia, NZ and the Asia-Pacific as Wadsworth, Y. (2010) Building in Research and Evaluation: Human inquiry for living systems, Action Research Press, Hawthorn and Allen & Unwin, Sydney ISBN 978 1 74237 540 3
+Published now worldwide as Wadsworth, Y. (2010) Building in Research and Evaluation: Human inquiry for living systems, Action Research Press, Hawthorn and Routledge

 What is groundbreaking about this book?

-This book is a major departure from currently standard research and evaluation books.
-It provides a new 'mental architecture' with which to understand self-correcting inquiry processes by which we get from knowing 'how things are' to 'what is their value' to identifying 'what might be better', to seeing how that 'better' can be trialled and potentially reiterated as the new 'way we do things round here' to bring new life to the organism - or not, as the case may be.
+The book is a major departure from currently standard research and evaluation books.
+It provides a new 'mental architecture' with which to understand self-managing inquiry processes by which we get from knowing 'how things are' to 'what is their value' to identifying 'what might be better', to seeing how that 'better' can be trialled and potentially reiterated as the new 'way we do things round here' to bring new life to the organism (or not, as the case may be).

-It charts and brings together an underlying integrating architecture of 'living changing-form' identified in four hitherto often separated disciplines:
+It brings together an underlying integrating architecture of emergent cyclic 'living-and-changing-form' identified in four hitherto usually separated disciplines:

-- The new biology and physics of complex adaptive-generative systems
+- • The new ecobiology and physics of complex adaptive-generative systems

-- The embodiment of these inquiry processes 'writ small' individually in humans (in diverse yet characteristic psychological ways)
+- • The embodiment of these inquiry processes 'writ small' individually in humans (in diverse yet characteristic psychologies)

-- And the embodiment of these inquiry processes 'writ large' socially, economically and politically in groups, organisations, communities, organisations and institutions (in diverse and characteristic sociological ways).
+- • And the embodiment of these inquiry processes 'writ large' socially, economically and politically in small groups, communities, organisations, institutions, states and globally (in diverse and characteristic sociological ways).

-For psychologists and those interested in the life of the human mind, this book may show how larger scale 'structures' are co-created and re-created (or not) by the countless systematic and epistemological actions of individuals in relation to each other.
+For psychologists and those interested in the life of the human mind, this book may show how larger scale 'social structures' are co-created and re-created (or not) by the countless epistemologically systemic actions of individuals in co-relation to each other.

-For sociologists this book may shine a light into the 'black box' of the human individual that is co-creating the social, political and economic as living phenomena.
+For sociologists, this book may shine a light into the 'black box' of the inquiring human individual that is continuously co-creating the social, political and economic as complex living phenomena.

-For researchers and evaluators this book may be seen as a way of ending the paradigm wars (the old paradigm now integrated within a new paradigm with neither excluding the other), and a beginning to seeing all human 'inquiry preferences' as necessary within a process for a full enactment of scientia and of organised life itself.
+For researchers and evaluators, this book may be seen as a way of ending the paradigm wars -- with the old and new paradigms being integrated within a 'new new' paradigm in which each hitherto conflicting 'side' instead can be seen as joined-up moments of an inductive-abductive-deductive-retroductive evaluative 'whole/full cycle' emergent inquiry process), and as offering a way of seeing all human inquiry capabilties and 'inquiry preferences' as necessary within an integrated process for a full enactment of organised/organising of human life itself.

-For health, human and community services the book may offer a fresh approach to practice seen here as resourcing the inquiring self-organising viable life of the individual, group, community or organisation.
+For health, human and community services as well as all human co-design efforts, the book may offer a fresh approach to professional practice (including facing the 'dark side' of disempowerment); and seen anew as resourcing the inquiring, self-organising, viable, relational life of the client individual, group, community and organisation.

 What are people saying about it?